Tagged: Wagner Group

 “Pioneering Move by the Kerala Government | Menstrual Leave for College Students Announced.”
 (Mirror Now, YouTube)

 One fails to see the point of a leave for students unless there are the same kind of truancy rules for students as for school children.
 In Europe, university students are free to attend the lessons or not; their presence is expected only in case of assignments.
 If students think they can pass exams without attending lessons, the choice is left to their own appreciation.
 Therefore, a leave would not make any sense there.
 This is not the workplace.
-But a menstrual leave at the workplace, which would allow women to be on paid leave about one day per month (one day out of twenty days), while their male colleagues must keep working, would have, in reaction, consequences you do not want to imagine.
+But a menstrual leave at the workplace, which would allow women to be on paid leave about one day per month (one day out of twenty days), while their male colleagues must keep working, would have, in reaction, consequences you don’t want to imagine.

 Menstrual leave for university students means there are truancy rules at Kerala universities same as for school children.
 Where students are free to attend lessons or not (absent individual assignments), a leave is meaningless, for you don’t need a leave where to show up is up to you.
 This tells you all you need to know about Communism in Kerala and its “pioneering” measures.
 Either they’re all children or their measures are window-dressing.
 Try the same at the workplace and we’ll see how frivolously shifting greater workload on men’s shoulders will be welcome.